Unlike

 have not been

 evaluated by the FDA.
-This information is for educational purposes
+This information is for

 only.

-This product is not
+product is not

 intended

-to diagnose, treat, cure, or prevent any diseases.
+to diagnose, treat, cure, or prevent any